-Jihadist insurgents surround rivals near Syria-Turkey crossing: resident, rebel
+Islamists surround rivals at Syria-Turkey crossing, truce agreed

 3 Min Read

-BEIRUT (Reuters) - Syrian jihadist fighters on Friday surrounded rival Islamist insurgents near a Syria-Turkey border crossing in the northwest after several days of intense clashes, a resident and a rebel source said.
+AMMAN/BEIRUT (Reuters) - Syrian jihadist fighters and rival Islamist insurgents agreed a ceasefire on Friday to end days of infighting, a statement said, after al Qaeda-linked militants surrounded the other rebels near a Syria-Turkey border crossing.

-The fighting between Hayat Tahrir al-Sham, an alliance led by al Qaeda's former Syria branch, and the more moderate Islamist Ahrar al-Sham plus mainstream rebel factions broke out in insurgent stronghold Idlib province earlier this week.
+The fighting between Hayat Tahrir al-Sham, an alliance led by al Qaeda's former Syria branch, and the more moderate Islamist Ahrar al-Sham plus mainstream rebel factions broke out in insurgent stronghold Idlib province this week.

+Ahrar al-Sham said in an online statement that under the ceasefire, it and other rebel factions would "leave the Bab al-Hawa crossing and turn it over to civilian administration".

+The clashes have been the heaviest yet between the two sides who have long vied for influence in the only province in Syria that is entirely under rebel control.

-Tahrir al-Sham has advanced in some areas including toward the Bab al-Hawa crossing, an important supply route for Turkish-backed rebels fighting under the Free Syrian Army (FSA) banner.
+Tahrir al-Sham had on Friday advanced in several areas, including towards Bab al-Hawa, an important supply route for Turkish-backed rebels fighting under the Free Syrian Army (FSA) banner.

+Mainstream foreign-backed rebels fighting under the FSA banner have increasingly lost out to more powerful Islamist groups in Syria's six-year conflict.

+In blow to those rebels, the U.S. administration decided to halt a CIA program to equip and train some groups fighting against President Bashar al-Assad, U.S. officials said this week.

+The agreement for Ahrar and its allies to withdraw from Bab al-Hawa is yet another setback.

-A resident of Atmeh, a town north of the crossing, who is in touch with local officials and rebels said Bab al-Hawa had effectively been encircled from the Syrian side.
+A resident of Atmeh, a town north of the crossing, who is in touch with local officials and rebels said earlier Bab al-Hawa had effectively been encircled from the Syrian side.

-Tahrir al-Sham "has taken control of the hills around Bab al-Hawa," bringing them to within 1 km (mile) of the crossing, he said.
+Tahrir al-Sham "has taken control of the hills around Bab al-Hawa", bringing them to within 1 km (mile) of the crossing, he said.
 "Just the crossing remains" under the control of Ahrar al-Sham, he said.

 A source in Ahrar al-Sham also said Tahrir al-Sham had surrounded the crossing, but vowed not to give it up.

+Tahrir al-Sham later released a statement urging Ahrar al-Sham fighters at Bab al-Hawa to surrender, saying they would not be harmed if they did.

+"To our brothers in Ahrar al-Sham leadership, come out strong and dignified - we will give you security and peace and sit together to come up with a project that unifies us," it said.

-War monitors reported that Tahrir al-Sham attacked military positions of Ahrar al-Sham on Tuesday, in the heaviest fighting between the two sides which have long vied for control in Idlib.
+War monitors reported that Tahrir al-Sham attacked military positions of Ahrar al-Sham on Tuesday.

 In clashes early this year, several more hardline Islamist groups joined Tahrir al-Sham, which is headed by al Qaeda's former Syria branch, previously known as the Nusra Front.